-- Size – I prefer a tent that packs up small and does not have a lot of extra parts like struts.
+- Size – I prefer a tent that packs up minor and does not have a lot of extra parts like struts.

-- Storage – I don’t use my vestibules to store gear because I’ve had too much clothing and gear eaten by animals.
+- Storage – I don’t use my vestibules to store gear because I’ve had too much clothing and equipment eaten by animals.
 This can be a problem when I’m in the middle of nowhere.
 Because of this, I like pockets inside the tent on the sides and overhead.
-This helps me stay organized, and it is easier to access the gear I need quickly, like my headlamp, phone, etc.
+This helps me stay organized, and it is easier to quickly access the gear I need, like my headlamp, phone, etc.